Hidden in Plain Sight

 Danielle DuRant is Director of Research & Writing at RZIM and editor of Just Thinking.

-This article appears in the 27.2 edition of our award-winning magazine, Just Thinking.
-To view or download the full edition, click here.
+This article appears in the 27.2 edition of our award-winning magazine.
+Click the button below to download a PDF of this edition.

 Every article, podcast, and video on this website is made possible by the kindness of our supporters.